oisinmulvihill/arduino_temp_view/README.rst

 I use the `arduino-cli <https://github.com/arduino/arduino-cli>` as I like to work from the command line.
 I install this using `Homebrew <https://brew.sh/>` on Mac OSX.
-I have Arduino IDE installed however I only use it for the serial monitor.
+I have Arduino IDE installed, however I only use it for the serial monitor.
 I haven't yet figured out how to do this from the command line.
 I have also installed the FTB USB to virtual serial port driver for OSX.